 ^{8.} This work is a derivative of Anatomy and Physiology by OpenStax licensed under CC BY 4.0.
-Access for free at Access for free at https://openstax.org/books/anatomy-and-physiology/pages/1-introduction connection between the neuron and its target cell.
-See Figures 4.49 and 4.510 for images of synapse connections.
+Access for free at Access for free at https://openstax.org/books/anatomy-and-physiology/pages/1-introduction

+Chemical Signaling in the Autonomic Nervous System Autonomic Nervous System connection between the neuron and its target cell.
+See Figures 4.4 9 and 4.5 10 for images of synapse connections.